AmirMuratov/TwitchIRC/README.md

 # Twitch IRC
 Twitch irc implementation on scala using akka actors.
 Twitch server API described [here](https://dev.twitch.tv/docs/irc)
 ### Usage
-Twitch bot is an actor which sends messages about all events to its listeners.
+Twitch bot is an actor which sends messages about all events to it's listeners.
 ### Messages that can be sent to TwitchIRCActor
 * ```Join(channelName: String)```
 * ```Part(channelName: String)```